cits5501/cits5501.github.io/assets/workshops/workshop04-solutions.md

 You may wish to work with a partner for these exercises, and compare your answers.

-Note that when constructing a control flow graph, you may ignore calls to other methods, such as `.charAt()`, for the purposes of this exercise -- you only need model the control flow *within* the method.
+For the purposes of this exercise, we'll take a simplified approach: you may ignore calls to other methods, such as `.charAt()`, and need only model the control flow *within* the method.
+(What about possible exceptions?
+Should they be modelled, or not?
+Why?)

 A typical way of "labelling" your graph nodes needs is to use letters ("A", "B", "C" and so on),